shrkabir/shrkabir/README.md

 - I am a software developer.
 I use PHP, Laravel etc. to develop web based software.
 - **My skills are: HTML, CSS, JavaScript, JQuery, PHP, Laravel framework, SQL, AJAX, Vue.js, REST API.**
 - 👀 I’m interested in learning and developing new things.
-- 🌱 I’m currently learning advanced topics of Vue JS.
+- 🌱 I’m currently learning advanced topics of React JS.

 <!---
 shrkabir/shrkabir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.